EduCodeBe/sec2016/_posts/2016-01-01-debriefing.md

 ## TL;DR:

-* Almost every registered people came,
+* Almost every registered person came;
-* People enjoyed a good sized conference,
+* People enjoyed a good sized conference;
-* Good quality exchanges and open minded people,
+* Good quality exchanges and open minded people;
-* Talks were interesting,
+* Talks were interesting;
 * Improvements:
-  * Having more networking moments (social event),
+  * Having more networking occasions (social event);
-  * Set diversity as a main goal of the track,
+  * Set diversity as one of our main goals;
-  * More 20min talks for dynamic,
+  * More 20min talks for dynamic;
   * More attention to communication during talks.

 ## Longer story